Quickstart: Create and use an Azure file share

 Upload a file

-To demonstrate uploading a file, you first need to create or select a file to be uploaded.
-You may do this by whatever means you see fit.
-Once you've decided on the file you would like to upload:
+First, you need to create or select a file to upload.
+Do this by whatever means you see fit.
+When you've decided on the file you'd like to upload, follow these steps:

 Select the myDirectory directory.
 The myDirectory panel opens.